 A study by MHA in 2018 showed that convicted drug traffickers who were more aware of the death penalty trafficked below the threshold that attracted the death penalty than those who were not.

-Because for what I know, I take this size, 50g, just go [to jail] for trafficking not go to hang.
-For what I know, if 250g or 500g or 1 to 2 kilo, that one hang one." - Convicted Drug Trafficker believed the death penalty deters others from committing serious crimes in Singapore.
+Because for what I know,

+I take this size, 50g, just go [to jail]

+for trafficking not go to hang.
+For

+what I know, if 250g or 500g or 1

+to 2 kilo, that one hang one."

+- Convicted Drug Trafficker

-Perception of Residents in Regional Countries on Singapore's Crime Situation, Law and Safety believed the death penalty is more effective in discouraging people from committing serious crimes, as compared to life imprisonment.
-83% believed that the death penalty makes people not want to traffic substantial amounts of drugs into Singapore.
+Perception of Residents in Regional Countries on Singapore's Crime Situation, Law and Safety believed the death penalty deters others from committing serious crimes in Singapore.